 As its name suggests, this funding program is designed specifically for mother-led businesses in the US.
 Instead of offering a single large award, it provides multiple small-grant opportunities, usually $1,000, accessible to a broader range of applicants.

 These microgrants can help with operations, equipment, or staffing.
-So, while it isn’t substantial funding, the Kitty Fund is one of the top business grants for women and can make a difference in your business.
+While it isn’t substantial funding, the Kitty Fund is one of the top business grants for women and can make a difference for your business.
 It’s essential to be informed about the opening date and have all your materials ready.

 To apply, visit the Founders First CDC website and go to the Grants section.
 Select National Grants and then Kitty Fund.
 Review the Kitty Fund eligibility requirements and complete the application form.